jturner297/Embedded-Simon-Says/README.md

 A pattern-matching memory game built on STM32

 ## Overview
 **Embedded Simon Says** is a recreation of the classic game of Simon Says, but built on **STM32** using physical LEDs and buttons.

-Players must memorize and replicate increasingly complex patterns using the corresponding buttons.
-There are two modes of operation: Practice Mode and Challenge Mode.
-There are 4 unique patterns.
+###  Gameplay Modes

 **Challenge Mode**: Designed to test the player’s memory.
-Players must replicate each pattern perfectly, with any mistake ending the challenge immediately.
-At the end of each game players can see how far they progressed through the pattern on main LEDs display.
-Each succesful round turns 2 LEDs on, up to a maximum of 8 rounds (for a total of 16 LEDs).
-The player's end goal is to get all LEDs to turn on in the results screen.

-Practice Mode: Designed to be as accesible as possible.
-Players are encouraged to fully memorize the patterns.
-They are given unlimited attempts.
+  - Players must replicate an increasingly complex pattern perfectly
+  - One mistakes end the gane
+  - Each succesful round turns 2 more LEDs on at the end of the game
+  - Goal: complete 8 rounds to light all 16 LEDs on the results screen.

+**Learning Mode**: Designed to help players memorize and study patterns at their own pace.
+  - Players can view the entire pattern from the start
+  - No adapting difficulty,
+  - Unlimited attempts at recreating the pattern, no penalties for mistakes

 ## Demo
 <table>